jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/latest/custom-backup-and-restore.md

+---
+title: "Custom Backup and Restore Providers"
-# Custom Backup and Restore Providers
+linkTitle: "Custom Backup and Restore Providers"
+weight: 10
+date: 2019-08-05
+description: >
+  Custom backup and restore provider
+---

 With enough effort one can create a custom backup and restore provider for the Jenkins Operator.